-The secret used to drive the JWT authentication is generated on application installation/deployment and stored in an encrypted state in the application database.
+The secret used to drive the JWT authentication is generated on app installation/deployment and stored in an encrypted state in the app database.
 This is then passed into the Salesforce Managed Package by one of your Salesforce administrators after installation.
 Randomly generated via secure means that at a length of at least 30 characters, the complexity of brute forcing such a token is considered implausible.
-Rotation of this token is not supported via automated means but [email protected] can help provide relevant details via a support request.
+Rotation of this token isn't supported via automated means but GRAX Support can help provide relevant details via a support request.

 This token is submitted in the

 x-api-token header as part of every API request from the managed package to the backend which contains, accesses, or controls data.
-Endpoints such as job summary reports (which contain only object names) are not secured for ease of sharing/review.
-These paths, however, are all the concatenantion of many randomized ids and not regarded to be "guessable".
+Endpoints such as job summary reports (which contain only object names) aren't secured for ease of sharing/review.
+These paths, however, are all the concatenation of many randomized IDs and not regarded to be "guessable."

-The full list of token secured endpoints is not available for security reasons.
+The full list of token secured endpoints isn't available for security reasons.

 The GRAX Tokens are stored on the Salesforce side within a protected custom secret.
 For more information on these, see here.
 Modification to these values is accomplished via the GRAX Managed Package GUI.

 Joe Smith is an ABC Company Salesforce Administrator.
 He is newly responsible for configuration and maintenance of the GRAX Managed Package as well as the related data backup operations.
-He logs into Salesforce, chooses the GRAX application from the "app launcher", and is greated by the GRAX "Configuration" tab.
+He logs into Salesforce, chooses the GRAX app from the "app launcher," and is greeted by the GRAX "Configuration" tab.
 He switches to the "Schedule" tab and selects "Execute Now" on an existing backup job.
-This sends a request to the backend, secured via the above-mentioned token, which is verified against the backend's expected token value.
+This sends a request to the backend, secured via the afore-mentioned token, which is verified against the expected token value.
 This request adds the backup job to the internal work queue.

 There are always two login types to consider with GRAX: the integration user (for backing up/archiving/restoring data) and the user that logs into the GRAX interface to run said archives, restores, or searches.
-The integration user must be a highly-permissioned user connected to the GRAX backend via OAuth.
-To be a user of GRAX, your Salesforce user must be given a custom permission set, named along the lines of "GRAX - ..." (i.e. "GRAX - Configuration Admin").
+The integration user must have extensive permissions and be connected to the GRAX backend via OAuth.
+To be a user of GRAX, your Salesforce user must be given a custom permission set, named along the lines of "GRAX - [Name]" (that is "GRAX - Configuration Admin").

-The OAuth flow for the GRAX application consists of multiple steps.
+The OAuth flow for the GRAX app consists of multiple steps.
 First, the GRAX backend calls out to

 hq.grax.com with the OAuth request.
 This GRAX service then proxies that request to Salesforce, relating it to a unified GRAX Connected App configuration.
 After generating an access token for the user session, this GRAX service discards the session token and passes the access token back to the backend.
 The backend then uses the received access token to generate a new session.

 GRAX respects field and "row" (record) level visibility to protect your sensitive data.
-If a user does not have access to data within Salesforce, they will not be able to view that same data in the GRAX webapp or Lightning Web Components.
-For added guarantees you can prevent integration user access to specific data so that it can never be seen, read, backed up, archived, or restored by GRAX and thus avoid the whole end-user access issue in the first-place.
-We do not recommend this, as that data cannot be protected in backups in this case.
+If a user doesn't have access to data within Salesforce, they won't be able to view that same data in the GRAX webapp or Lightning Web Components.
+For added guarantees you can prevent integration user access to specific data so that it can never be seen, read, backed up, archived, or restored by GRAX and thus avoid the whole end user access issue in the first-place.
+We don't recommend this, as that data cannot be protected in backups in this case.
 To manage this visibility, simply manage it as your normally would in Salesforce.